The Glass Castle (2017 film): Production

-In April 2012, Lionsgate was reported to have acquired the rights to the book and Jennifer Lawrence was in talks to star in the film.
+In April 2012, Lionsgate Films was reported to have acquired the rights to Jeannette Walls' 2005 memoir The Glass Castle and Jennifer Lawrence was in talks to star in its film adaptation.
 In October 2013, it was noted that director Destin Daniel Cretton was in talks to direct the film and re-write the screenplay with Andrew Lanham from a previous draft by Marti Noxon.
-In October 2015, Brie Larson joined the cast of the film, replacing Lawrence; she had exited the film after a prolonged search for a male lead.
+In October 2015, Brie Larson joined the cast of the film, replacing Lawrence who had exited the film after a prolonged search for a male lead.
 In November 2015, Woody Harrelson joined the cast of the film as the father.
 In March 2016, Naomi Watts joined the cast as the mother.
 In April 2016, Max Greenfield and Sarah Snook joined the cast.
 In May 2016, Ella Anderson joined the cast.

 Principal photography began on May 20, 2016, in Welch, West Virginia.

 Release

 The Glass Castle was released on August 11, 2017, by Lionsgate.